Alexamk/RREFinder/README.md

 Install the included conda environment with "conda env create -f RREfinder.yml" Or make sure the following packages/programs are installed and in your path

-- HMMer
+- HMMER version >= 3.3
-- PSIPRED
+- PSIPRED version >= 4.01
-- python package Biopython
+- python package Biopython version >= 1.76

+RREFinder has not been tested for previous versions of these packages.

 At this point you can already run RREFinder in precision mode.
 Use python RRE.py with -m precision or --mode precision to do so.

 For exploratory mode, please follow the instructions below.

-1) Install the HHsuite V3 (https://github.com/soedinglab/hh-suite)
+1) Install the HHsuite version >= 3.0  (https://github.com/soedinglab/hh-suite)

 2) Make sure the following parameters are set (which is part of their recommended installation)